 - Basic Studio Racks – which are cheapest, and ideal for most home studios.

-- Portable Racks – which are slightly more expensive, but are also durable, and better if your studio is mobile.
+- Portable Racks – which cost slightly more, but are durable, and better for mobile studios.

-- Premium Studio Racks – which are the most expensive, but offer several high-tech features such as temperature control, and noise isolation, and are ideal for most pro studios.
+- Premium Studio Racks – which are expensive, but offer several amazing features such as temperature control, and noise isolation, and are ideal for most pro studios.

-These are the top brands I recommend for each category:
+Here are the top options I recommend in each category:

 1. Basic Studio Racks